kelleymichelle/brainstorm/NOTES.md

 # To Do as of 10/23

-- allow investors to add notes to a favorited idea

 - refactor code and create partials

 - error messages

 - accountable picture and default picture?

 # Create an Accounts table